isomerpages/csa-otcep/pages/2024 OTCEP Members.md

 founder of two successful consultancies in the industrial field.</p>
 <p>Before starting Tofino Security, Eric founded the British Columbia Institute
 of Technology’s Critical Infrastructure Security Center.
-He shaped it into one of North America's leading academic facilities in the field of ICS security, culminating in a SANS Institute Security Leadership Award in 2006.</p>
+He shaped it into one of North America’s leading academic facilities in the field of ICS security, culminating in a SANS Institute Security Leadership Award in 2006.</p>
 <p>Eric is also widely respected for his leadership in international standards